tournesol-app/tournesol/frontend/README.md

 ## Setup

-This frontend works using Tournesol's backend from [this repository](https://github.com/tournesol-app/tournesol-backend)
+### Start the development server using the "dev-env" (recommended)

+Follow the instructions in [dev-env](../dev-env/README.md)
+Both the frontend and the backend development servers will be started in docker containers.

+### Start the development server locally

+This setup assumes that an API server is already configured.
+URLs and credentials can be configured in [.env.development](./.env.development).

+Requirements:
+ * Node.js 14
+ * yarn

 Setup:
-1. On the backend repository, start the backend server using the script `dev-env/run-docker-compose.sh`
-2. On the frontend repository, install frontend dependencies: `yarn install`
+1. In this folder, install frontend dependencies: `yarn install`
-3. Generate openapi service with the script `generate-services-from-openapi.sh`
+2. Generate the OpenAPI client with the script `./scripts/generate-services-from-openapi.sh`
-4. Start the local frontend server: `yarn start`
+3. Start the local development server: `yarn start`

 ## Available Scripts